Grape juice adds a wonderful sweetness to this Brussels

 Nutritional information per serving: Cal: 120 Fat: 0.5 g Sat fat: 0 g Pro: 6 g Carbs: 27 g Sugar: 14 g Fiber: 6 g Chol: 0 mg Sod: 20 mg

 What are your thoughts on this topic?
 What's your favorite way to enjoy grape juice?
 What are your tips for cooking with juice?
+Tag @amydgorin on Instagram and Pinterest and @amygorin on Twitter and Facebook.

 And don't forget to sign up for my newsletter to get weekly updates delivered straight to your inbox!